Alameda County specific answer

 - Final hearing includes sworn testimony from payee and financial advisor

-Processing times in Alameda County Usually range 50-90 days from filing to final.
-Order.
+Processing times in Alameda County typically range 50-90 days from filing to final order.
+The current filing fee is $435.00 (unlimited civil case).
+See the California answer for state-wide context.

 Alameda County Requirements